Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: The iMiner Algorithm and Workflow

 We then validated our pre-trained distributions using 13 drug-likeliness properties between our generated molecules and randomly sampled molecules from ChEMBL database that we used for training.
-The molecular properties considered are well-recognized chemical features related to the drug-likeliness of a molecule which can be obtained through 2D topological connectivity of the molecule: fraction of $sp^3$ hybridized carbons, number of heavy atoms, fraction of non-carbon atoms in all heavy atoms, number of hydrogen bond donors and acceptors, number of rotatable bonds, number of aliphatic and aromatic rings, molecular weight, quantitative estimate of drug-likelihood (QED) value\cite{bickerton2012quantifying}, approximate log partition coefficient between octanol and water (alogP)\cite{wildman1999prediction}, polarizable surface area (PSA), and the number of structural alerts.\cite{brenk2008lessons} Despite the fact that during pre-training only token distributions were used as training targets, all distributions collected from our generated molecules closely follow the distributions from the ChEMBL database (Figure S1).
+The molecular properties considered are well-recognized chemical features related to the drug-likeliness of a molecule which can be obtained through 2D topological connectivity of the molecule: fraction of $sp^3$ hybridized carbons, number of heavy atoms, fraction of non-carbon atoms in all heavy atoms, number of hydrogen bond donors and acceptors, number of rotatable bonds, number of aliphatic and aromatic rings, molecular weight, approximate log partition coefficient between octanol and water (alogP)\cite{wildman1999prediction}, polarizable surface area (PSA), the number of structural alerts\cite{brenk2008lessons}, and the size of the largest ring in the molecule.
+Despite the fact that during pre-training only token distributions were used as training targets, all distributions collected from our generated molecules closely follow the distributions from the ChEMBL database (Figure S1).
 This result suggests our pre-trained model has learned key concepts of ``drug-likeness" and provides a good starting point for the RL procedure.